barackd222/barackd222.github.io/quickstart_new.md

 There are 3 different ways developer can quickly install a stand-alone verison of MedRec APIs:

-1. Manual Installation in Operating System:
+Option 1) Manual Installation in Operating System:
-2. Docker containers built and run locally:
+Option 2) Docker containers built and run locally:
-3. Docker Containers running in the Oracle Public Cloud:
+Option 3) Docker Containers running in the Oracle Public Cloud:

-### 1. Manual Installation in Operating System:
+### Option 1 - Manual Installation in Operating System:

 MedRec project is publicly available in Github, please follow the README file to complete the installation.
 Go to: [Anki-MedRec-APIs](https://github.com/barackd222/ankimedrec-apis)

-### 2. Docker containers built and run locally:
+### Option 2 - Docker containers built and run locally:

 MedRec project can be easily built and run locally using Docker containers.
 MedRec project is publicly available in Github, please follow the README file to complete the installation.
 Go to: [Anki-MedRec-APIs](https://github.com/barackd222/ankimedrec-apis)